Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter/README.md

 # Azure Monitor Exporter client library for .NET

 The [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet) exporters which send [telemetry data](https://docs.microsoft.com/azure/azure-monitor/app/data-model) to [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) following the [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification).

 ## Getting started

+### Migrating from Application Insights SDK

+If you are currently using the Application Insights SDK and want to migrate to OpenTelemetry, please follow our [migration guide](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-dotnet-migrate?tabs=console).

+### Already using OpenTelemetry?

+If you are currently using OpenTelemetry and want to send telemetry data to Azure Monitor, please follow our [getting started guide](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=net).

 ### Prerequisites